-Jakki: Like it’s just as an exaggeration of what we believe bodies look like.
-Um, like if I was to,- if I wanted to go have a drag queen story hour and I want to read to the kids, am I going to be like skinless and blah, blah, blah.
-I mean, I could, but I don’t think that.
-It doesn’t need to be like, sexualized and I don’t need to be like jokes that I don’t make these jokes, but like other jokes that people make in the bar of like, squeeze my tit.
+Jakki: Like it’s just is an exaggeration of what we believe bodies look like.
+Um, like if I was to– if I wanted to go have a drag queen story hour and I want to read to the kids, am I going to be like skinless and blah, blah, blah.
+I mean, I could, but I don’t think that– It doesn’t need to be like, sexualized and I don’t need to be like jokes that–I don’t make these jokes, but like other jokes that people make in the bar of like, squeeze my tit.
 Wow.
 Like that to me, like the sexual side.
 But no, I don’t think inherently drag is sexual, but I believe that it has a stigma that it is.
-Because then it is an exaggeration on gender expression.
-And what is gender?
+Because it is an exaggeration on gender expression.
+And what is gender expression?
 Like?
 My boobs look like this.
 What does a female look like?
-How do I, -excuse me?
+How do I–excuse me.
 How does a woman look like?
 How do I make that extra?
-How do I, -you know what I’m saying?
-Like that just has to do- you don’t grow.
-Fuck the patriarchy.
-That’s what that is this tension of,
+How do I–you know what I’m saying?
+Like that just has to do- you know girl, fuck the patriarchy.
+That’s what that is an extension of.

 Baylee: And yeah, I think it’s a lot to do with just gender in general.
 Like people assume like gender and then they just link sexuality and all of it together so much so that they just they’re like, yeah, it is all sexual, everything’s sexual.
 And I think also like saying it’s sexual is an easier way for people to be more dismissive of the culture.

-Baylee: There needs to be more- less stigma about bodies and just bodies in general.
-Like, for example, like with women, you know what I mean, women don’t know what goes into childbirth.
-They don’t know what’s going to happen until they get there.
-And that baby is on the way out.
+Baylee: There needs to be more– less stigma about bodies and just bodies in general.
+Like, for example, like with women, you know how many women don’t know what goes into childbirth.
+They don’t know what’s going to happen until they get there and that baby is on the way out.
 Like there’s so many women that are like, I didn’t know that this was gonna happen and stuff because we don’t think it’s okay to talk about things like that in our society.

 Baylee: How dare her.
 How dare her be herself.

 Jakki: But then another white queen can go around yelling and being I’m confident, blah, blah, blah.
-And just, you get love and attention like that is disgusting.
+And just, she gets love and attention like that is disgusting.
 Like that.
-That’s a part that annoys me and something about it is also like reality TV in general.
-And this show is just an extension of reality TV, but like reality TV in general just makes like, they just make things more toxic than it needs to.
-And they’re fabricating stuff and they like low key can ruin people’s lives without, -I think it’s intentional at times, but they can just like, ruin people’s lives.
+That’s the part that annoys me.
+And something about it is also like reality TV in general, and this show is just an extension of reality TV, but like reality TV in general just makes like, they just make things more toxic than it needs to.
+And they’re fabricating stuff and they like low key can ruin people’s lives without—I think it’s intentional at times, but they can just like, ruin people’s lives.
 And that’s what I find really disappointing and really sad.
 But it also can make or break your career because if you get on drag race, guess what?
 You have the potential to be in another tax bracket.

-Jakki: The whole thing, as you’ll see that-, I don’t know what episode you’re on.
+Jakki: The whole thing, as you’ll see that– I don’t know what episode you’re on.
 You’ll see how much Eureka uses her whiteness to weaponize other people.
-Then is limited, really innocent.
-It annoys me, people hate the Vixen for what she’s a proud black person.
-And so she’s just trying to showcase a new, her side of the space and she’s loud because she has to demand the space, but Eureka can just come in and go, wow, I’m big and I’m country and I can do this and you have to love me.
-Girl no, like you’re problematica and people let you get away with it because you have white tears and white fragility, like no.
+Then there is Vixen– It annoys me, people hate Vixen for what?
+She’s a proud black person.
+And so she’s just trying to showcase and use her side of the space because she’s loud because she has to demand the space, but Eureka can just come in and go, wow, I’m big and I’m country and I can do this and you have to love me.
+Girl no, like you’re problematic and people let you get away with it because you have white tears and white fragility, like no.

 Jakki: Right.
-I mean, you can, even a great example is like when, uh, -which was so funny, but, uh, when, uh, Kimora started crying and untucked and they called her out for her white tears and she said, well, right now you’re paying a narrative.
-That I’m a mean black person who made a white girl cry, and now I’m going to get hate.
+I mean, you can, even a great example is like when, uh–which was so funny, but, uh, when, uh, Kimora started crying in untucked and they called her out for her white tears and she said, well, right now you’re painting a narrative that I’m a mean black person who made a white girl cry, and now I’m going to get hate.
 And she did.
-And she called it out on, on, on camera and they, the fans and then treated her like shit.
-And it’s like, that’s, that’s what I mean, like, it is it to the highest degree, like on drag race showing it.
+And she called it out on, on, on camera and they– the fans and then treated her like shit.
+And it’s like, that’s, that’s what I mean, like, it is to the highest degree, like on drag race showing it.
 But the reality is that reflection happens in local scenes all the time.
-And sometimes even worse
+And sometimes even worse.

 Baylee: Yeah, even more so, because it’s less checked.
 There’s less- there’s less flack for you to tear somebody and destroy them.

-Jakki: No, if you get punched, I mean, there’s a crew to stop you and save you.
+Jakki: You know, if you get punched, I mean, there’s a crew to stop you and save you.
 Like you can’t have that.
-Like, what happens if you get hate crime in a club?
+Like, what happens if you get hate crimed in a club?
 Like when you go to the police, the police don’t care about you.